Terra Galleria Photography

 It was no coincidence.
 As recounted in the film by Ken Burns and Dayton Duncan, The National Parks: America’s Best Idea, Stephen Mather built a formidable publicity machine to advocate for the creation of a new federal agency to oversee what had been a haphazard collection of National Parks with inadequate protection and management.
 National Parks Portfolio was a centerpiece of that effort.

 The cover of the publication gives credit to the Department of the Interior, however, the government had allocated no budget to cover its cost.
 So the financing model deployed by Mather was the same as some of today’s self-published photography books: fund part of it out of his own pocket, and look for corporate sponsorship for the rest.
 Except that at more than one million of today’s dollars ($48,000 in 1916), amounting to $3.8 per copy with a first printing of 275,000, that was an ambitious project by any measure, dwarfing any self-publication project that I know.
-The “sponsors” turned out to be the Western railroads – there was no Eastern national park yet.
-Over time, Mather would partner with them to bring more attention to the parks, and more customers to them, a win-win situation.
+Mather provided the offset setup costs of more than $100,000 ($5,000 in 1916).
+The sponsors turned out to be seventeen Western railroads – there was no Eastern national park yet.
+Over time, Mather would partner with them to bring more attention to the parks and more customers to them, a win-win situation.
 Although the automobile and the quintessential American road trip would become in time the popular way to travel the parks, the trains were the mainstay of early 20th century long distance travel.
-You can see their influence on the interior of the Portfolio cover, a map entitled “National Parks and Principal Railroad Connections”, and the back of each booklet, which repeats the same map under the heading “How to reach the national parks”, with street addresses of 17 railways companies.
+You can see their return of investments on the interior of the Portfolio cover, a map entitled “National Parks and Principal Railroad Connections”, and the back of each booklet, which repeats the same map under the heading “How to reach the national parks”, with street addresses of 17 railways companies.
 As for the production of the book, instead of creating his own publishing company, Mather used the services of an established publisher, Scriber and Sons, hiring Robert Sterling Yard as the main writer and editor.
 Yard is uncredited in the first edition, but his name would appear prominently in the numerous subsequent ones.

 Rather than a bound book, the publication consisted of a soft cover holding nine illustrated booklets of 24 pages and a trim of about 6×9 inches: Yellowstone, Yosemite, Sequoia, Mount Rainier, Crater Lake, Mesa Verde, Glacier, Rocky Mountains, and Grand Canyon – the later was still a National Monument at that time, but its significance was properly recognized.
 In the preface, printed in a separate spread, Mather writes: “This is the first really representative presentation of American scenery of grandeur ever published, perhaps ever made”.
 The previous paragraph summarizes in succinct words what fascinated me so much about the national parks, and motivated me to visit each of them: “Each park will be found to be highly individual.
 The whole will be a revelation”.